joinpursuit/Pursuit-Core-iOS/lessons/unit5/webviews/README.md

 1. Make outlets for the three buttons
 1. Make Action handlers for them (you can also route them through the same one)
 1. Set "Hide Bars" on swipe which is a nice way to claim some real estate

-## NEXT

-In the next session we'll look at some interactions between the Webview and the app via link handling and Javascript/Swift communication.